+The school's procedure for managing behaviour is fair and applied equally to all.
+All staff operate a consistent system of rewards and discipline.
 All forms of harassment are recorded, monitored and dealt with in line with relevant school policies.
 Pupils, staff and parents are aware of procedures for dealing with harassment.
 They know that any language or behaviour, which is damaging to any minority group, is always unacceptable.

-Definition of Bullying
+Definition

 Bullying can be described as being a deliberate and repeated act done to cause distress solely in order to give a feeling of power, status or other gratification to the bully.
 Incidents could take the form of physical assault, verbal abuse, and damage to a pupil's property or lack of co-operation in a lesson.

 Bullying can be:

-Emotional - being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures)

-Physical - pushing, kicking, hitting, punching or any use of violence

-Racist - racial taunts, graffiti, gestures

-Sexual - unwanted physical contact or sexually abusive comments

-Homophobic - because of, or focusing on the issue of sexuality Verbal - name-calling, sarcasm, spreading rumours, teasing

-Cyber - All areas of internet e.g. email & internet, mobile threats by text or calls, photos
+- Emotional being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures) - Physical pushing, kicking, hitting, punching or any use of violence - Racist racial taunts, graffiti, gestures - Sexual unwanted physical contact or sexually abusive comments - Homophobic because of, or focusing on the issue of sexuality - Verbal name-calling, sarcasm, spreading rumours, teasing - Cyber All areas of internet e.g. email & internet, mobile threats by text or calls, photos

 No child, young person or adult should have to tolerate bullying behaviour in our school whether by pupils, parents or other staff.
 It is everyone's responsibility to safeguard him or her against such incidents and to deal with them quickly and effectively.

 We are a TELLING school.